 A word of warning about HSS photography

 Once you start using HSS and discover the freedom it gives to be able to capture your subject outside at any time of day without blowing out the background and with wide apertures, you’ll be hooked!

 Leave a comment

 If you have any questions about how to use high speed sync, let us know in the comments.

-Also, we love good news, so if our flash photography tips have helped you, share that too.
+Also, I love good news, so if my flash photography tips have helped you, share that too.